 Don’t worry too much about whether you should choose dumbbells or kettlebells—either will give you excellent results.
 There’s no shortage of advice online that’ll simultaneously be useful, conflicting, and telling you whatever you want to hear.
 To avoid going down that rabbit hole, consider just getting a good book on dumbbell or kettlebell training and ignore any other advice you see.

 If you’re contemplating taking up weight lifting, it makes sense to buy your equipment used.
-Because of its heft, weightlifting equipment is often the first thing people decide to sell when they decide to leave town, and you can often buy used weights in like-new condition for pennies on the dollar.
-I once used Craigslist to score a Soloflex for about $150, then sold it after a few years’ use for exactly what I paid.
+Because of its heft, weightlifting equipment is often the first thing people get rid of when they decide to leave town, and you can often buy used weights in like-new condition for pennies on the dollar.
+I once used Craigslist to score a used Soloflex for about $150, then sold it after a few years’ use for exactly what I paid.

 The poor man’s way to enjoy the benefits of resistance training isn’t with weights, but with an inexpensive set of resistance bands.
-These can be purchased for $30 or less.
+You can buy a nice set for $30 or less.
 These bands let you do a huge variety of exercises that give you benefits comparable to weight training.
 Unlike barbells and dumbbells, resistance bands won’t build much bulk, but they’re excellent for increasing strength.
 Fitness bands can also improve bone health just like free weights and any other form of resistance exercise.
-Frequent travelers find fitness bands ideal, since they fit conveniently into a suitcase and weigh almost nothing.
+Frequent travelers love fitness bands, since they fit conveniently into a suitcase and weigh almost nothing.

 Many workout routines are boring, and if that’s a disincentive for you to exercise you ought to consider climbing.
-Of all the ways to stay in shape, climbing may be the most mentally challenging.
+Of all the ways to stay in shape, climbing may deliver the greatest mental challenges.
 If heights bother you, many cities have indoor climbing gyms with a bouldering wall.
 These walls are only a few meters high, and have a soft mat on the floor that you can drop onto anytime.
 So for indoor bouldering you don’t need ropes or any special equipment other than chalk and climbing shoes.
 Each of these bouldering walls will have dozens of different routes, with each handhold or foothold marked with colored tape indicating the route’s difficulty.
-Climbing is humbling—most people need to climb for years in order to complete any route beyond intermediate.
+Climbing is humbling—most people take years before they can complete any route beyond intermediate.

 At least half of climbing depends on gaining leverage from precarious footholds, so you absolutely need specialized climbing shoes even if you’re a beginner.
 You can rent these shoes from your gym, but since they are worn without socks and are super tight and perspiration-inducing, I would no sooner rent climbing shoes than a toothbrush.
-Nearly all climbing shoes are made from leather or suede, but Evolv and Five Ten offer several vegan models.
+Nearly all climbing shoes are made from leather or suede, but Evolv and Five Ten make vegan footwear.

 As with climbing, yoga offers a near-perfect balance between strength and conditioning.
 Granted, many forms of yoga don’t appear all that challenging, but there are styles (particularly Ashtanga, hot yoga, and Anusara) that demand ludicrous amounts of exertion.
 Injuries in yoga are surprisingly common.
 If strenuous exercise isn’t your thing, look into yin yoga, which involves deep yet gentle stretches held for long periods of time.

 If you’re going to take up yoga, you must learn it from a qualified teacher.
 Small classes are ideal because, especially at first, you’ll be doing all your postures wrong.
 You’ll therefore benefit from a setting where the teacher has time to offer constant corrections.
-Yoga’s all about proper alignment, and it’s essentially impossible to get things right if all you have to go on is a book or a video.
-Once you have a good teacher, here’s a fantastic poster (created by my yoga teacher) that demonstrates many of the most common postures.
+Yoga’s all about proper alignment, and it’s impossible to get things right if all you have to go on is a book or a video.
+Once you have a good teacher, here’s a fantastic poster (created by my yoga teacher) that demonstrates the fundamental postures.

 Since, at its heart, yoga is a spiritual practice, you may ultimately find yourself having sublime experiences and a steadiness of mind even if your initial goal was to achieve a tight butt.
-With a serious yoga practice, you’ll find the teachings have ripple effects that extend well beyond fitness and flexibility to many other parts of your life.
+A devoted yoga practice delivers more than just fitness and flexibility.
+You’ll enjoy ripple effects that extend to many other parts of your life.

-Never have I encountered an activity with so great a payoff for so little time and effort expended.
+Never have I encountered an activity that delivers so great a payoff for such little time and effort.
 Both Qi Gong and Tai Chi are fundamentally energy practices.
 They’ll enhance your range of motion and bring a sense of balance into your life.
-In most cases, you won’t get a whole lot of physical or strength conditioning, but a daily practice is nevertheless more than sufficient to avoid the pitfalls of a sedentary lifestyle.
+These activities aren’t oriented toward aerobic or strength conditioning, but they will certainly keep you from being sedentary.

 And unlike yoga, you can learn chi gong or tai chi entirely from video, with no need for personal instruction.
-I can’t recommend Lee Holden’s DVDs highly enough.
+I enthusiastically recommend Lee Holden’s videos.
 Start with his Qi Gong for Self Healing and his Qi Workout AM/PM.
-You can purchase both DVDs for the price of a couple yoga classes.
-They’re all you need to go deep into establishing a solid Qi Gong practice.
+You can purchase both DVDs for the price of a couple fitness classes.
+They’re all you need to learn the fundamentals of establishing a solid Qi Gong practice.